 What are the Different Types of Solitaire, and which one is the Most Popular?

-With literally thousands of types of Solitaire games, it is impossible to name them all here.
+With literally thousands of types of Solitaire games, all with their own unique Solitaire Set Up.
+It is impossible to name them all here.
 There are many beautiful old French names like La Bella Lucie, La Parisienne, La Chatelaine, La Croix d’Honneur and Rouge et Noir.

 Several stand out as the most popular among the thousands of versions available.
 A good example is Spider, already a popular variation of Solitaire, which was included in the Microsoft Solitaire Collection.